14 Turkish Real Estate Investment Mistakes to Avoid for a Successful Purchase

 5. Overlooking Location and Resale Value

-Location is a vital factor in any real estate investment, and Turkish real estate is no exception.
-High-demand areas, like Istanbul's city centre or popular coastal destinations, often offer better long-term returns.
-Common mistakes in this regard include:
+Location is a crucial factor in any real estate investment, and Turkish properties are no exception.
+Choosing a property based solely on price without considering its location can lead to lower returns.
+High-demand areas such as Istanbul's city centre or popular coastal destinations tend to offer better long-term returns.

 6. Failing to Prepare for the Legal Process

-The Turkish property acquisition process includes legal requirements, and not understanding these can lead to delays or legal problems.
-Some of the steps include:
+The property acquisition process in Turkey involves several legal steps.
+Not understanding these requirements could lead to delays or legal complications.
+Some essential steps include:

 • Applying for a tax identification number (TIN).